Choco toucan: Taxonomy and systematics

 The Choco toucan was long treated as a subspecies of the yellow-throated toucan (R. ambiguus) but vocal differences and other characteristics led to their being split.
 It and the channel-billed toucan (R. vitellinus) are sister species.
 The Choco toucan is monotypic.

 Description

 The Choco toucan is 46 to 48.5 cm long and weighs 365 to 482 g.
 The sexes are alike though the female's bill is shorter than the male's.
 Their bill's maxilla is mostly yellow with some green on the culmen and a black triangle at its base.
 Their mandible is black, sometimes with a yellow tip.
 Their crown and nape are black with a maroon tinge; their upperparts and tail are black except for white uppertail coverts.
 Bare yellow-green to olive green skin surrounds their eye.
 Their throat and breast are yellow with a narrow red band below the breast.
 Their belly is black and their undertail coverts red.
-The plumage is almost identical to that of the "chestnut-mandibled" subspecies of channel-billed toucan (R. v. swainsonii), with which there is a range overlap, but their voices separate them.
+The plumage is almost identical to that of the "chestnut-mandibled" subspecies of yellow-throated toucan (R. a. swainsonii), with which there is a range overlap, but their voices separate them.